Staycation at the Fairmont Scottsdale Princess Resort With Kids

 Living in the Greater Phoenix area means that there are many different family-friendly resorts that are perfect for a Summer Staycation.
 This year might be a little different than others, but local resorts are making some accommodations to still allow families the chance to sneak away for a few days and enjoy the Arizona summer sun!

-A staycation at the Fairmont Scottsdale Princess resort with kids is one of our favorites!
+One of our favorite staycation spots and the one we visit most frequently is the Fairmont Scottsdale Princess.
 The Princess is located in North Scottsdale and the beautiful resort grounds, lush lagoon, and variety of pools make it a great spot for families, girl’s weekends, or a romantic getaway- in fact, I have done all three there!

 There are two great deals going on right now!
-The first is 40% off the best daily rate with waived resort fees- this goes on through the end of June for Arizona residents.
+The first is 35% off the best daily rate.

-And the Sip, Savor, and Splash deal offers waived resorts fees and $100 daily resort credit and is valid through September 7th!
+And the Sip, Savor, and Splash deal offers $100 daily resort credit and is valid through September 6th!

 The Sonoran Splash pool offers a zero-depth entry for the little ones to splash around in and has two 200-foot twisting water slides.
 There is a large sand area with toys off to the side of the pool for the kids to play in (this area may be limited this summer).
 The pool is known for night-time DJ dance parties for the kids and pool-side games and concerts.